 National Firefighters WW2

-On the South side of St Paul's Churchyard at the top of the new City Walkway, which leads from the Millenium Pedestrian Bridge and adjacent to Carter Lane, there stand three uniformed firefighters in steel helmets.
+On the South side of St Paul's Churchyard at the top of the new City Walkway, which leads from the Millennium Pedestrian Bridge and adjacent to Carter Lane, there stand three uniformed firefighters in steel helmets.
 Two Branch Men hold a fire hose while a Sub Officer directs others.
-Atop an octagonal base bearing names of civillians.
+Atop an octagonal base bearing names of civilians.
 Relief to Firewomen on the pedestal depicts a Despatch Rider and Incident Recorder.

 The war memorial - Royal Fusiliers' City of London is dedicated to both the 1914-1918 and 1939-1945 wars.
 A bronze statue of a Royal Fusilier in battle dress is mounted on a tall Portland stone tapered pedestal plinth with a stepped base.

 The pedestal is mounted on the west face with the Fusilier's badge in bronze and carved dedications with black letter infill.
 On the east face is a large bronze plaque with raised lettering listing the Battalion Honours.
 Around the lower stepped base are placed small stainless steel hooks for wreaths.